Decadent and indulging, chocolate is also a big mystery.

 TRUFFLES + FRITURES + MASTERPIECE

-Once you have melted and tempered your chocolate, you can make three things: truffles (recipe below), fritures which are small solid pieces of chocolate molded in to mini animals, or in our case, marine animals, and masterpiece of big molded chocolate in fish, rabbit or chicken.
+Once you have melted and tempered your chocolate, you can make three things: truffles (recipe below), fritures which are small solid pieces of chocolate molded into mini animals, or in our case, marine animals, and a masterpiece of big molded chocolate in fish, rabbit or chicken.
 There are also other molds, such as eggs, that can be dressed up to be Angry Birds.

-Here are things I learnt from this class:
+Here are things I learned from this class:

 1. Always follow the tempering instruction according to the brands of chocolate.

-2. Use thermometer all the times when tempering.
+2. Use a thermometer all the time when tempering.
 Chocolate is expensive, so do not waste it with sloppy handling.

-3. Get all the equipments and tools handy ready to use on the table.
+3. Get all the equipment and tools handy ready to use on the table.
 You do not want to use your messy hands searching through the cabinets.

 4. Start small.
-Make small batch first, then move on.
-Once you can master a small thing, you’ll get more confidence to explore bigger thing.
+Make a small batch first, then move on.
+Once you can master a small thing, you’ll get more confidence to explore bigger things.

 THE TRUFFLE RECIPE